-Letter Grade Numerical Equivalency Explanation Grade Quality Points
+etter Grade Numerical Equivalency Explanation Grade Quality Points

 A 90%-100% Excellent 4

 B 80%-89% Good 3

-Students are required to have a final grade of 80% in nursing courses to successfully pass and progress to the next course.
+Students are required to have a final grade of 80% in nursing or surgical technology courses to successfully pass and progress to the next course.

+С 70%-79% Unable to progress to the next nursing or surgical technology course and will result in exiting the program.
+2

-D 60%-79% Unsatisfactory and unable to progress to the next course.
-Failing a nursing course will result in exiting the program.
+D 60%-69% Unsatisfactory and unable to progress to the next course.
+Failing a nursing or surgical technology course will result in exiting the program.
 1

 F Below 60% Failing 0

 W (No grade points calculated) 0

 WF (Computed as failure) 0

 I (Incomplete work must be completed in the Program before registering for the next semester.
 The "I" grade is computed as an "F" until the course requirements are met to the instructor's satisfaction.)
 0

 AU Audit Program Director and Assistant Vice President approval is required.
 (Must be declared during drop/ add period.
 Forms to request grade of AU are in Records Office) 0

-CP Credit by Proficiency 0
+СР Credit by Proficiency 0

-TC Transfer Credit 0
+ТС Transfer Credit 0